point-de-vyu/mindfulness-assistant/README.md

 ### What is this project about?

-Mindfulness is somewhat of a buzzword these days, and still many people (including myself) often get caught up in negative emotions, ruminations and traumatic memories.
+Mindfulness is somewhat of a buzzword these days, and yet still many people (including myself) often get caught up in negative emotions, ruminations and traumatic memories.

 There are lots of apps out there designed to help, but I realised that when I open my phone there are so many apps fighting for my attention that it's extremely difficult to remember what I unlocked my screen for - so I failed to consistently use any of them.